covcom/304CEM/labs/week5/slides5.md

 ## Branching Callbacks

-Real problems.
+Real problems!

 * If the callbacks branch, we can't know the order of the function calls
 * It can be very complex to "reassemble" data returned from the various branches correctly
 * Scoping becomes a challenge

-## Possible solution?
+## Possible solutions?

-* Avoid _anonymous_ function callbacks.
+1. Avoid _anonymous_ function callbacks.
 Replace them with (un-nested) named functions defined in their own blocks.
 But:
-    * It is still almost impossible to quickly infer the "meaning" or "intention" of the code
+    * It is easier but still difficult to read the "meaning" or "intention" of the code
     * Branching and scoping are still challenges
-* Use event listeners when possible
+2. Use event listeners when possible

 ```javascript
 var img1 = document.querySelector('.img-1');